lvl-up/page_magic/README.md

 You can do lots with PageMagic including [mapping pages](#page-mapping) to a [session](#starting-a-session) so that they are fluidly switched in for you.
 You can even define [hooks](#hooks) to run when ever a element is interacted with.
-So what are you wating for? there' no place better to start than the [beginning](#defining-pages).
+So what are you wating for? there's no place better to start than the [beginning](#defining-pages).
 Have fun! :)

 # Defining Pages
 To define something that PageMagic can work with, simply include PageMagic in to a class.